Jump to navigation

 The quality assurance reviews are incorporated into all of these placement reviews.
 ARD also conducts reviews of cases through stratified random samples of cases involving children in placement less than six months.

 Colorado’s case review system is administered by the Administrative Review Division (ARD).
-Independent from CDHS’ Division of Child Welfare and county departments of human services, ARD is aligned with CDHS’ larger quality assurance system within the department’s Office of Performance and Strategic Outcomes.
+Independent from CDHS’ Division of Child Welfare and county departments of human services, ARD is aligned with CDHS’ larger quality assurance system within the department’s Division of Performance and Strategic Outcomes.
 Since its inception in 1991, ARD has developed strong internal processes to ensure consistency across reviewers.
 The division works collaboratively with the Division of Child Welfare, the Division of Youth Corrections, and county departments to develop review tools and processes.
 Additionally, the division uses an instrument that is mapped directly to the CFSR On-site review instrument (OSRI), including the multiple items that comprise the Systemic Factors.

 Through its case reviews, ARD provides helpful information to CDHS, county departments and caseworkers.
 The case reviews often highlight areas where additional training or technical assistance are needed.
 Analysis of data collected from ARD’s review process identifies developing trends in Colorado’s child welfare practice.
 Out-of-home (OOH) case reviews provide a forum for parents, providers, children, and youth to share their information and concerns.
 The efficacy of Colorado’s case review process is supported by research that shows children whose cases where reviewed timely achieved permanency 10 months sooner than those whose cases were not reviewed timely.